• Skip to primary navigation

 • When the flour is completely incorporated add the flour-coated fruits and mix on low til they are evenly dispersed throughout the batter.

-• Divide the batter among the muffin cups and bake them for about 30 minutes, until a cake tester poked through the center of the batter (not through the fruit) comes out clean.
-For loaf cakes, they will take 1.5 hours to bake.
+• Divide the batter among the loaf pans and/or muffin cups and bake the loaves for about 1.5 hours and the muffins for about 30 minutes, until a cake tester poked through the center of the batter (not through the fruit) comes out clean.

 To make the frosting and marzipan